MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### DocMapMode

-Controls how the Report Viewer web part's document map area displays in full-page view.
+Control how the Report Viewer web part's document map area displays in full-page view.
 The default value is **Full**.
 Valid values are:

 - **Full**: Displays the document map area.
 - **Collapsed**: Collapses the document map area.